jonahsandersgaming/mee6/README.md

-# Selfhosting - Setup

 For this tutorial, we will use an Ubuntu 14 or up system (or virtual machine).

 We will assume:
 1. You have admin permissions on your system.
 2. You run through this tutorial as root.
-3. You clone this repo into root's directory, `/root`.
+3. You clone the below repo into root's directory, `/root`.

+# Download and Installation

 First install redis...
 >apt install redis-server